 How many times have you started reading someone’s LinkedIn summary and found yourself totally bored two sentences in?
 The whole thing is only a paragraph, but you’re already scrolling down to the Experience section—or even clicking away from the page.

-Having a great summary (like these!) is essential.
-After all, it’s one of the most important areas of your entire profile: It sums up your professional history, qualifications, and personality.
+Having a great summary is essential.
+After all, it’s one of the most important areas of your entire LinkedIn profile: It sums up your professional history, qualifications, and personality.
 Plus, it can (and should) give viewers a clear idea of what they should do next—whether that’s accepting your connection request, recruiting you for a job opening, or reaching out for networking purposes.

-1. The Mission-Based Summary
+Example #1 The Mission-Based Summary

 Every brand has stories to tell—stories that will not only engage, inform, surprise, delight, and impact their audience, but that will also deliver on measurable business goals.
 And I am the conduit between brand and consumer.